georgiosbirmpakos/rag-langchain-langgraph/educational-content/README.md

 - How to create responsive React applications
 - How to containerize applications with Docker
 - How to scrape and process web data
+- How to implement DevOps CI/CD pipelines
+- How to write clean, maintainable Python code
 - How to integrate all these technologies into a complete system

 ## 🔧 Setup Instructions